Luther Burbank Rose Parade and Festival: Modern times

-There was no parade in 2020.
+The 2024 Parade & Festival, the first since 2019, will be held on May 18, 2024 starting at 10am.
+The one day event features a 1/2 mile long parade on 4th Street from Hope to B, centering around Old Courthouse Square.
+Nearly 80 community groups will participate.

+The festival has been significantly expanded to include many free activities for families as well as critical resources like a diaper changing and nursing station.
+The festival will have fun contests for the community to participate in and have a diverse array of performers that represent Sonoma County.

 Characteristics

 The parade was always preceded by a gala, the Coronation Ball, in which a queen and royal court were selected to reign over the events of the weekend.
 This affair included a lavish orchestra, accompanied by much dancing.
 The “royal robes” were designed by a well-known clothier in San Francisco.
 A throne was erected in a pavilion in which the royal court sat to oversee the festivities.
 This pergola kept true to the flower theme by having “heavy pillars supporting the canopy of trailing vines and intermingling roses.”

 In 1910, part of the festivities included a dedication of the new court house in Santa Rosa, overseen by the Queen of the Rose Parade.
 In later years, events would include sports competitions, fireworks, bicycle races and carnival games.
 Events began to stretch across the city, with golf tournaments, sailing contests, children's entertainment and dance competitions.
 On the 100th anniversary of the parade, a more fair-like atmosphere was introduced to the agenda.
 This included carnival games and other fun activities in which children could participate.
 More recently, cooking competitions and other theme-based activities have been worked into the agenda.